matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

-# MSCxxxx: Annotations and Reactions
+# MSC2677: Annotations and Reactions

 Users sometimes wish to respond to a message using emojis.
 When such responses are grouped visually below the message being reacted to, this provides a